 The course twists and turns so much, and the trees so closely envelop it that points of navigational reference are few, and even those with a keen sense of direction may find themselves temporarily disoriented.
 It is an unfamiliar but not entirely unpleasant sensation to be lost in the woods a stone’s throw from the city.
 Oddly, through some quirk of physics, there are no downhills whatsoever on the Veloway, just a few flat spots.
 Just as oddly, if you break the rules and ride the other way, it is much the same.
 Einstein could probably explain it.

 Partaking of a popular sport is an excellent way to see how you compare with others.
 If you come to the Veloway during the busy middle part of the day you will have lots of company for reference.
 The ample parking lot will brim with their expensive, late-model cars, trucks, and SUVs.
 Twenty-year old vans with many miles will be notably lacking.
 Sure, you will pass a few riders.
 But mostly you will be passed, by serious sorts wearing the full, approved uniform, astride bikes that cost more than your last three automobiles combined.
-Nearly always they say nothing as they rush by, and the only way you know they even see you is that they cut back over at the earliest possible moment, almost, but not quite so close as to crowd you.
+Nearly always they say nothing as they rush by, and the only way you know they even see you is that they cut back over at the earliest possible moment, almost, but not quite, colliding with your front wheel.

 Even when they aren’t blowing by, you can tell the more committed riders by their legs alone, usually shaved, which have calf muscles so tightly contracted that they stand out in sharp relief, as if sculpted from stone.
 To the casual observer it looks unnatural, even painful, like a really bad cramp.
 Even after a couple of years and some of regular, fairly serious riding, you note that your own calves are nowhere nearly so well defined.